mumoj/Django-Uwsgi-Nginx-Set-Up/README.md

 additional benefit that it can talk to uWSGI using the uWSGI protocol, further elinimating overhead.

-This repo is a fork of https://github.com/baxeico/django-uwsgi-nginx, I made some modifications to have it run https://github.com/mumoj/Monitoring-a-Django-Multiprocessed-App out of the box
+This repo is largely based on https://github.com/baxeico/django-uwsgi-nginx, I made some modifications to have it run https://github.com/mumoj/Monitoring-a-Django-Multiprocessed-App out of the box

 Feel free to clone this and modify it to your liking.
 And feel free to